 Me, that’s who.

-I bet they’re regretting that now.
+I bet they regret that now.

-That is the last thing I remember of the hospital and, I’ll be damned if I am wrong, but I am certain that they killed me for what I did to her because, when I reopened my eyes, I was in this place.
+That is the last thing I remember of the hospital and, I’ll be damned if I am wrong, but I am fairly certain that they killed me for what I did to her because, when I reopened my eyes, I was in this place.

-I was in hell.
+When I opened my eyes, I was in hell.

 I don’t need it tearing before I run out of oxygen.

 Someone in one of the rooms down the hall lets out another ear splitting scream and I jump, my eyes jerking towards the small window in my room.
 There is no sign of light outside but that doesn’t mean that the morning isn’t approaching.
 That doesn’t mean that they won’t be coming for me soon.

 Sometimes they begin my day well before the sun rises and I don’t need my plans ruined because I have been trapped inside my own thoughts for the past few hours. ‘